t-a-yokohama/sitCampusMap/README.md

 # sitCampusMap
-This is a iOS/Android apps (using ReactNative) of Shonan Institute of Technology 's campus map.
+This is a iOS/Android app (using ReactNative) of Shonan Institute of Technology 's campus map.